kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Introduction.md

 weight: 100
 ---

 The Kaltura Mobile SDKs for iOS and Android provide the framework and tools to help you easily embed the [Kaltura Video Player](http://player.kaltura.com/) into native environments in your iOS or Android applications, without having to build a Player UI, plugins, or capabilities from scratch.

-The same web media Player, easily customized via HTML5, CSS and JS, along with your plugins and themes loaded natively in your application, and seamlessly switching playback engines based on the best available device media APIs.
+The SDK is essentially a native (i.e., Java or ObjectiveC-based code) wrapper that loads the same Kaltura web Player inside a WebView.
+This means that the Player is the **same** Player - including all of all the customizations, themes, and plugins that are used on your website or web application - that is also being used in your native mobile application.
+When the Player loads inside your native application, it automatically (seamlessly) decides which is the best playback engine to leverage for playback (e.g., the native Media API of the device, a DRM provider’s API, etc.).
+This seamless behavior simplifies how you, the developer, build mobile video applications, by saving you the need to address video playback optimization, security or worry about maintaining the same UI across devices and platforms.

 The Kaltura Player SDK for iOS and Android supports: